 In recent years payment services have grown into a major financial industry, but as you might imagine, since they are dependent on Internet-based and other electronic delivery methods for transactions, there are major concerns with protecting customer data.
 Payment services cybersecurity is — without a doubt — the most important aspect of the industry.

-Threatcare’s Violet platform enables organizations to simulate cybersecurity threats to their systems, validating if proper protection is in place.
-Through proactive cyber defense, Violet leaves no room for doubt if a company’s data is secure by using cloud-based threat simulation.
+The Threatcare Suite enables organizations to simulate cybersecurity threats to their systems, validating if proper protection is in place.
+Through proactive cyber defense, Threatcare leaves no room for doubt if a company’s data is secure by using cloud-based threat simulation.

 Cybersecurity has historically been a huge compliance issue for global payment services.
-Technology advances in payment services and the implementation of online and mobile payments, electronic storage and worldwide communications systems may have increased payment services efficiency, but they have have also greatly increased the risk of cyber security breaches.
+Technology advances in payment services and the implementation of online and mobile payments, electronic storage and worldwide communications systems may have increased payment services efficiency, but they have also greatly increased the risk of cybersecurity breaches.

 In 2014, a Cost of Data Breach Study by the Ponemon Institute covering Australia and other nations found that the financial services sector, in addition to the retail industry, were more likely to suffer from data breaches than other economic sectors.